 Vertex Fitness Owner Dwayne Wimmer is revolutionizing the Main Line fitness industry through science-based research and personalized programs for all.

 In an ever-changing society of experimental programs and fitness fads, it’s easy to get wrapped up in what momentarily appears to be trending.
 However, some of these much-talked about fads designed for short-term rather than long-term health benefits can result in minimal improvement or worse—injury.
+How do we find the ideal fit?

 “No one should ever get hurt exercising,” says Dwayne Wimmer, owner of the widely-renown Main Line fitness studio, Vertex Fitness.
 “There’s too many people getting injured doing what they consider to be exercise, when it’s really only considered recreation or activity—or as I call it, ‘exertainment,’ which is entertainment disguised as exercise.”